Command line help.

 Default:

 Science will automatically use a platform suffix for disambiguation.
-When there is no ambiguity, you can force a suffix anyway by using this flag.
+When there is no ambiguity, you can force a suffix anyway with –use-platform-suffix.
+Likewise, you can suppress inclusion of a platform suffix with –no-use-platform-suffix.

 The current platform suffixes are: